zakkumaxd/Internet-Activity-Pattern/README.md

   - It will automatically open the browser interface.

 Open the notebook ***analysis.ipynb*** from the Jupyter interface to explore the analysis.

+Note: For privacy reasons, all CSV files and datasets in this project have **usernames and personal names anonymized**.
+All original survey data has been replaced with placeholders like `Username` and `Name`.